siddharthkp/css-constructor/README.md

 You can start using this right away.
 Even though 💄 is in `BETA`, the `@css` block will always look the same.

+#### Beta

+The implementation is still fragile, report bugs if find any.
+Or, bookmark with a ⭐️ and check back soon.

 #### How does it work?